memgraph/documentation/pages/help-center/debugging.md

 When Memgraph crashes, a core dump will be generated, and you will see it on the host system if you have mounted the volume correctly.

-4. Starting Memgraph again and inspecting the core dump with `GDB` The container will need to be started again, since we want the same debug symbols to be present, and using an identical image is the most proper way for that.
-However, we don't need now the Memgraph process at the port 7687, so we will ignore it.
+4. Starting Memgraph again and inspecting the core dump with `GDB` The container will need to be started again since we want the same debug symbols to be present, and using an identical image is the most proper way for that.
+However, we don't need now the Memgraph process at port 7687, so we will ignore it.

 You will need to copy the core dump file into the container with the `docker cp` command.